Mrpi314tech/UC37software/README.md

 <br>
 Welcome to UC37 software!
 UC37 is an artificial intelligence program/task manager that acts like a human.
 He can help out by doing things like turn on smart plugs and play music.
 He also keeps track of your system statistics, and can end unwanted processes just with voice.
+He can also run commands just with your voice.
 Installing the app is just 2 MB, but all of the packages is about 800 MB.
 (The raspberry pi has many of these packages pre-installed.)
 You can also press the edit button to open websites, run commands, and talk just with your voice!
 <br>
 <br>
 <a href='https://github.com/Mrpi314tech/UC37software/releases/download/v1.0.2/Install.sh'><button>Download Now!</button></a>